Vice President, Platform Product Management

 Describing Your Rep Base

-One other consideration for the background section is looking ahead to the training plan.
-FINRA expects the training plan to consider the classifications of individuals to receive training, and so your background section should explain your business structure and the types of reps you have in your organization.
+Another consideration for the background section is looking ahead to the training plan.
+FINRA expects the training plan to consider the classifications of individuals to receive adequate training, and so your background section should explain your business structure and the types of reps you have in your organization.
 That may include Series 6 vs. 7, but may also have more nuanced distinctions such as whether your firm has reps that fully engage in the business vs. those that simply refer customers to other reps.
 While both groups need to be trained, there may be different levels of training needs for each.
-The same considerations may come into play if you have different business models at your firm, or internally, different departments that have different training needs.
+The same considerations may come into play if you have different business models at your firm, or internally, different departments that have dissimilar training needs.
 Any or all of these groups may be subject to other training by the firm, and so this should also be highlighted because it provides good context to your overall training plan.

 Market and Economic Environment Considerations

 The next area in FINRA’s Guide pertains to a review and consideration of the market and economic environment.
 Is the market experiencing large fluctuations on a day-to-day basis or a prolonged downturn?
 If so, you may highlight this fact and denote the need for training on guiding clients through difficult market conditions.
 Is the market going through the roof as part of an extended rally?
 Then you may need to train on client communications in order to avoid exaggerated or promissory statements.
 What is the interest rate environment and how might this affect the types of products your reps may sell and therefore need to be trained upon?
 Beginning with this area and the ones that follow, you will want to keep a running list of potential topics, which you’ll find useful when we discuss the need to conduct a survey.